Philosophy & Religion (Christianity) A-level

 What can I do with an A level in philosophy and religion?

 Philosophy and religion provide direct preparation for a wide range of degrees: philosophy, theology, divinity and religious studies, amongst others.
 There are more that have some overlap such as anthropology, oriental studies and liberal arts degrees, However, with an emphasis on developing critical thinking, evaluative skills and close analysis of texts, the course provides a good foundation for a wide range of humanities degrees.
-In fact, the most popular degree course most Cirencester College students progress onto is Law.
-However, if the university is not for you, then you will develop a number of transferable skills such as the ability to discuss and debate, to consider the viewpoints of others and to be able to present your ideas in a coherent manner.
+In fact, the most popular degree course most Cirencester College students progress on to is Law.
+However, if university is not for you, then you will develop a number of transferable skills such as the ability to discuss and debate, to consider the viewpoints of others and to be able to present your ideas in a coherent manner.

 Available As